microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-schema-groups.md

 ---
 title: "Add custom data to groups using schema extensions"
-description: "Follow the steps in this article to register a schema extension definition, create a group with extended data, and update custom data in an existing group."
+description: "Learn how to register a schema extension definition, extend a group with the schema extension, and update custom data in the schema extension for the group."
-author: "FaithOmbongi"
+author: FaithOmbongi
-ms.author: ombongifaith
 ms.reviewer: dkershaw
 ms.prod: "extensions"
 ms.localizationpriority: high
 ms.custom: graphiamtop20
+ms.topic: tutorial
-ms.date: 02/02/2023
+ms.date: 01/24/2024
 #Customer intent: As a developer, I want to learn how to store lightweight data to Microsoft Entra groups through Microsoft Graph, and avoid using an external database system.
 ---

 # Add custom data to groups using schema extensions

-This article demonstrates how to use *schema extensions*.
+This article demonstrates how to use [schema extensions](/graph/api/resources/schemaextension).

-Imagine you're a developer in a Learning Management Software company called "Graph Learn" that builds training courses and materials for businesses.
+Imagine you're a developer in a Learning Management Software company called **Graph Learn** that builds training courses and materials for businesses.
 You use the collaborative experience of Microsoft 365 groups to deliver course content and record exercises among participants for both online courses and instructor-led courses.
 You want to make the Microsoft 365 groups used for training courses easily identifiable as training courses, which will allow other developers to discover your groups and build rich experiences on top of your learning courses.

-For this scenario, this article will show you how to:
+For this scenario, this article shows you how to:

+> [!div class="checklist"]
-1. View available schema extension definitions that you could use.
+> * View available schema extension definitions that you could use.
-2. Register a schema extension definition that targets groups for training courses.
+> * Register a schema extension definition that targets groups for training courses.
-3. Create a new group with custom data based on the schema extension definition that you registered.
+> * Create a new group with custom data based on the schema extension definition that you registered.
-4. Add, update, or remove custom data in an existing group based on a schema extension definition.
+> * Add, update, or remove custom data in an existing group based on a schema extension definition.
-5. Read a group and the extension data.
+> * Read a group and the extension data.

 > [!NOTE]
 > Apart from groups, schema extensions are also supported and can be managed for [other resource types](extensibility-overview.md#comparison-of-extension-types).

+## Prerequisites

+To reproduce the steps in this article, you need the following privileges:

+- Sign in to an API client such as [Graph Explorer](https://aka.ms/ge).
+- Grant the app the *Group.ReadWrite.All* and *Application.ReadWrite.All* delegated permissions for the signed-in user.
+- Be assigned ownership of an application that will own the schema extension definition.
+In this tutorial, the application is named *extensions-application* and has **appId** `d1e6f196-fca3-48ad-8cd3-1a98e3bd46d2`.

-## 1. View available schema extensions
+## Step 1.
+View available schema extensions

-First, as a developer, you might want to find any other schema extension definitions that our app could reuse.

-In the following example, you query the **schemaExtension** resource for a specific schema extension by its **id**.
+First, as a developer, you might want the app to reuse any existing schema extension definitions if they're fit for purpose.
+In the following example, you query schema extensions that are named (by the **id**) `graphlearn_courses`.
+Assume that the response shows there are no schema extensions that are named `graphlearn_courses` in your tenant.

-Notice that the extension returned in the response has **Available** as the **status** value, which indicates that any app that has permission to the resources in the **targetTypes** property can use and update the extension with additive changes.
-In general, this operation returns any schema extensions that satisfy the specified filter regardless of **status**, so do check the extension status before using it.

 ### Request